 - The location that has better banking facilities and Insurance are best suited for the establishment of industries.

-It is rarely possible to find all these factors available at one place.
-Consequently, manufacturing activity tends to locate at the most appropriate place where all the factors of industrial location are either available or can be arranged at lower cost.
-In general, it should also be noted that both lower production cost and lower distribution cost are the two major factors while considering the location of an industry.
-Sometimes, the government provides incentives like subsidized power, lower transport cost, and other infrastructure so that industries may be located in backward areas.
+In general, it should also be noted that both lower production cost and lower distribution cost are the two major factors when considering the location of an industry.
+Sometimes, the government provides incentives like subsidized power, lower transport costs, and other infrastructure so that industries may be located in backward areas.

 Industrial System

-An industrial system consists of inputs, processes, and outputs.
-The inputs are the raw materials, labor, and costs of land, transport, power and other infrastructure.
 The processes include a wide range of activities that convert the raw material into finished products.
 The outputs are the end product and the income earned from it.
-In the case of the textile industry, the inputs may be cotton, human labor, factory and transport cost.
-The processes include ginning, spinning, weaving, dyeing, and printing.
-The output is the shirt you wear.
+In the case of the textile industry, the inputs may be cotton, human labor, factory, and transport costs.

-Connection between Industrialization and Urbanization
+Industrialization and Urbanization

 After an industrial activity starts, urbanization follows.
 Sometimes, industries are located in or near the cities.
 Thus, industrialization and urbanization go hand in hand.
-Cities provide markets and also provide services such as banking, insurance, transport, labor, consultants and financial advice, etc. to the industry.
+Cities provide markets and also provide services such as banking, insurance, transport, labor, consultants financial advice, etc. to the industry.

 Agglomeration Economies